aao-oban/Tadmin/README.md

 ## Commands for Admin and Players Admins

-	tadminon (command to enable the TADMINcommands)
-	tadminoff (command to disable the TADMINcommands)
+	tadminon (command that prevents the player with the Tadmin role from using the commands) tadminoff (command that enables the player with the Tadmin role to use the commands)

-Note:These commands cannotbe used by the TADMIN only can be used by an Admin or PlayerAdmin.
-These commands are used so that an Admin or PlayerAdmin disables the player who has the role of TADMIN if he is abusingof his role.
-Or if the administrators want to take control of the match.
+Note:These commands cannot be used by the TADMIN only can be used by an Admin or PlayerAdmin.
+These commands are used so that an Admin or PlayerAdmin prevent the player who has the Tadmin role from using the Tadmin commands temporarily if he is abusing of his role.
+Or if the administrators want to take control of the server.

-## commands to configure tadmin by and admin or PlayerAdmin
+## Commands to configure the Tadmin (only for admins or PlayerAdmins)

-	setini cheats [x] (enable or disable the cheats cmd)
+	setini cheats [x] (enable or disable the cheats cmd in Tadmin)
-	setini forceall [x] (enable or disable the forceall cmd) setini changemap [x] (enable or disable the change map cmds) setini settime [x] (enable or disable the settime cmd) setini setrounds [x] (enable or disable the setrounds cmd) setini respawn [x] (enable or disable the respawn cmd) setini endgame [x] (enable or disable the endgame cmd) setini changeclass [x] (enable or disable the changeclass cmd) setini swapteams [x] (enable or disable the swapteams cmd) setini paramsammo [x] (enable or disable the paramsammo cmd) setini medic [x] (enable or disable the medic cmd) setini s_changeclass [x] (server start with changeclass cmd enabled) setini s_paramsammo [x] (server start with paramsammo cmd enabled) setini s_cheats [x] (server start with cheats cmd enabled) setini default_map [x] (enables or disables the server to switch to a default map when the server is empty)
+	setini forceall [x] (enable or disable the forceall cmd in Tadmin) setini changemap [x] (enable or disable the change map cmds in Tadmin) setini settime [x] (enable or disable the settime cmd in Tadmin) setini setrounds [x] (enable or disable the setrounds cmd in Tadmin) setini respawn [x] (enable or disable the respawn cmd in Tadmin) setini endgame [x] (enable or disable the endgame cmd in Tadmin) setini changeclass [x] (enable or disable the changeclass cmd in Tadmin) setini swapteams [x] (enable or disable the swapteams cmd in Tadmin) setini paramsammo [x] (enable or disable the paramsammo cmd in Tadmin) setini medic [x] (enable or disable the medic cmd in Tadmin) setini s_changeclass [x] (server start with changeclass cmd enabled in Tadmin) setini s_paramsammo [x] (server start with paramsammo cmd enabled in Tadmin) setini s_cheats [x] (server start with cheats cmd enabled in Tadmin) setini default_map [x] (enables or disables the server to switch to a default map when the server is empty in Tadmin)

-	Where [x] could be 1 or 0
+	Where [x] could be 1 or 0, 1 is to enable 0 to disable

-	setini setmap [x]  (set the default map of the server)
+	setini setmap [x]  (set the default map of the server in Tadmin)

 	where [x] is the name of the map

-	setini getmap (shows which is the default map established)
+	setini getmap (shows which is the default map established in Tadmin)